privacyidea/privacyidea/doc/eventhandler/index.rst

 The basic event handler module has the following conditions.

+**last_auth**

+This condition checks if the last authentication is older than the specified time delta.
+The timedelta is specified with "h" (hours), "d" (days) or "y" (years).
+Specifying *180d* would mean, that the action is triggered if the last successful authentication witht he token was berformed more than 180 days ago.

+This can be used to send notifications to users or administrators to inform them, that there is a token, that might be orphaned.

 **logged_in_user**

 This condition checks if the logged in user is either an administrator or a